 There is a jiscmail distribution list for geographers engaged in Athena SWAN application and action planning.
 Academic and professional staff with responsibility for equality and diversity activities in schools and faculties are also invited to join.
 Click here to join the list.

 Meetings for geography departments

-The meeting will give participants an opportunity to discuss questions and challenges related to applications and renewals, action planning, and sustaining momentum in equality and diversity activities in geography departments/schools.
+The meetings offer participants an opportunity to discuss questions and challenges related to applications and renewals, action planning, and sustaining momentum in equality and diversity activities in geography departments/schools.

 Please contact Stephanie Wyse (firstname.lastname@example.org) for more information and to register interest.

-The Society has some student and staff benchmarking data available to complement ECU and institutional data.
+The Society has some snapshot (2014/15 only) student and staff benchmarking data available to complement ECU and institutional data.
 Please contact RHED@rgs.org to find out more and request a copy.
 The Society has also collected together data about geography in the UK from a range of sources.

 Resources and notes from meetings